Axon-Shield/pki.github.io/docs/index.md

 **Automation cost:** $50K-$200K platform license + $50K-$150K implementation (one-time)

 **ROI timeline:** 6-12 months to payback, then 50-80% ongoing cost reduction

+> For a deeper breakdown of direct and hidden costs, see the [Cost of Certificate Management](business/cost_of_certificate_management.md).
+>
+> Manual certificate management creates escalating, multi-million-dollar risks—outage losses, compliance penalties, shadow IT exposure, and massive opportunity costs.

 That calculation only includes labor.
 It doesn't count the value of preventing even a single outage, which typically exceeds your entire annual certificate management budget.